rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 consuming the value.
 What assembly code would this Rust code compile to?
 Well, as of this writing, it compiles down to the same assembly you’d write by hand.
-There’s no loop at all corresponding to the iteration over the values in `coefficients`: Rust knows that there are 12 iterations, so it “unrolls” the loop. *Unrolling* is an optimization that removes the overhead of the loop controlling code and instead generates repetitive code for each iteration of the loop.
+There’s no loop at all corresponding to the iteration over the values in `множители`: Rust knows that there are 12 iterations, so it “unrolls” the loop. *Unrolling* is an optimization that removes the overhead of the loop controlling code and instead generates repetitive code for each iteration of the loop.

-All of the coefficients get stored in registers, which means accessing the values is very fast.
+All of the множители get складd in registers, which means accessing the values is very fast.
 There are no bounds checks on the array access at runtime.
 All these optimizations that Rust is able to apply make the resulting code extremely efficient.
 Now that you know this, you can use iterators and closures